 Physician Assistants (PAs) are health care professionals, prepared and licensed to practice medicine with physician supervision.
 Within the physician/PA relationship, PAs exercise autonomy in decision-making and provide a wide range of diagnostic and therapeutic services.
 The role of the Physician Assistant includes provision of primary and specialty care in medical and surgical practices located in rural, urban or suburban areas.
 Physician Assistant practice is patient care centered but may include education, research and administration duties.
 The American Academy of Physician Assistants (AAPA) is the national organization that represents graduate PAs.
-The Student Academy of the American Academy of Physician Assistant Education Association (PAEA), which is the national organization representing Physician Assistant education.
+The Student Academy of the American Academy of Physician Assistants (SAAAPA) serves the interests of PA students.
+The University of Toledo PA Program is a member of the Physician Assistant Education Association (PAEA), which is the national organization representing Physician Assistant education.